 Starting secondary school in September?

-A total of 6,661 Gloucestershire children who applied on time will be offered a secondary school place for September this year, with 83 per cent of pupils receiving a place at their first preference school.
+A total of 6392 Gloucestershire children who applied on time will be offered a secondary school place for September this year, with 97 per cent of pupils receiving a place at one of their preferred schools.

-As well as the 83 per cent being offered their first preference school, 94 per cent are being offered one of their preferences.
-Those parents/carers who did not apply online should receive a letter on Friday 1st March, including the place on offer and the reasons why.
+Those parents/carers who did not apply online should receive a letter on Monday 2nd March, including the place on offer and the reasons why.
 This letter will be specific to each pupil and will contain an explanation for the decision made.
 More information is available at www.gloucestershire.gov.uk/schooladmissions.

 Parents are encouraged to accept their place online or return their reply forms as soon as possible.
 As we know from previous years, more places are likely to become available over the next few months as parents change their preferences.